rsrunner/mugen-vscode/README.md

 ## Features

-- Syntax highlighting for CNS and AIR
+- Syntax highlighting for CNS, AIR and ZSS
 - Build commands for running MUGEN, sprmake2 and sndmaker
-- Autocomplete and hovers for state controllers and triggers
+- Autocomplete and hovers for state controllers and triggers, IKEMEN features included

 ## Extension Settings